Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 5. Borderlands 2

-Play alone or with up to 4 people and free Pandora off the Handsome Jack, the ultimate villain in your way to glory.
+Play alone or with up to four people to free Pandora from the Handsome Jack, the ultimate villain of the game.
 In your quest to liberating this hellhole, you must go through tons of psychos and ugly creatures.

 The game is full of colors.
 Its cel-shaded art style is a stroke of genius, making it stand out from other loot-based shooters.